-AVR-RD-01 is being investigated in an ongoing investigator-sponsored Phase 1 clinical trial and an ongoing company-sponsored Phase 2 clinical trial, and we have not commenced clinical trials for any of our other product candidates.
-We have never completed a pivotal clinical trial, and may be unable to do so for any product candidates we may develop, including AVR-RD-01.
+AVR-RD-01 is being investigated in an ongoing Phase 1 clinical trial and we have not commenced clinical trials for any of our other product candidates.
+We have never conducted pivotal clinical trials, and may be unable to do so for any product candidates we may develop, including AVR-RD-01.

 We are at a very early stage of development for all of our product candidates including AVR-RD-01.
-As of June 15, 2018, our product candidate AVR-RD-01 has been administered to only two patients in an ongoing

-Phase 1 clinical trial and to one patient in our ongoing Phase 2 clinical trial.
-The ongoing Phase 1 and Phase 2 clinical trials for AVR-RD-01 must be completed, as well as potentially additional pivotal clinical trials in order to obtain FDA approval to market AVR-RD-01.
+As of March 1, 2018, our product candidate AVR-RD-01 has been administered to only two patients.
+The ongoing Phase 1 clinical trial for AVR-RD-01 must be completed and we need to initiate and complete our planned Phase 2 clinical trial of AVR-RD-01, as well as potentially additional pivotal clinical trials in order to obtain FDA approval to market AVR-RD-01.
 Carrying out later-stage clinical trials is a complicated process.
-We only recently dosed the first patient in our company-sponsored Phase 2 clinical on June 7, 2018.
-We have limited experience in preparing, submitting and prosecuting regulatory filings, and have not previously submitted a biologics license application, or BLA, for any product candidate.
+AVR-RD-01 is being evaluated in an investigator-sponsored Phase 1 clinical trial and, as an organization, we have not conducted any clinical trials, have limited experience in preparing, submitting and prosecuting regulatory filings, and have not previously submitted a biologics license application, or BLA, for any product candidate.

 In addition, we have not yet conducted clinical trials of any our product candidates in the United States, our interactions with the FDA are expected to be limited for the near future, and we cannot be certain how many additional clinical trials of AVR-RD-01 or any of our other product candidates will be required or how such trials should be designed.
-In order to commence a clinical trial in the United States, we are required to seek FDA acceptance of an IND for each of our product candidates.
+In order to commence a clinical trial in the United States, including our planned Phase 2 clinical trial for AVR-RD-01, we will be required to seek FDA acceptance of an IND for each of our product candidates.
 We cannot be sure any IND we submit to the FDA, or any similar clinical trial application we submit in other countries, will be accepted.
 We may also be required to conduct additional preclinical testing prior to filing an IND for any of our product candidates, and the results of any such testing may not be positive.
 Consequently, we may be unable to successfully and efficiently execute and complete necessary clinical trials in a way that leads to a BLA submission and approval of AVR-RD-01 or any of our other product candidates.
 We may require more time and incur greater costs than our competitors and may not succeed in obtaining regulatory approvals of product candidates that we develop.
 Failure to commence or complete, or delays in, our planned clinical trials, could prevent us from or delay us in commercializing AVR-RD-01.